grew-nlp/grew_doc/content/usage/cli.md

 We can then observe that in the annotations of the 3 corpora in use:

- * in French, there is a weak preference for adjective position after the noun (68.9%)
+ * in French, there is a weak preference for the position of the adjective after the noun (68.9%)
- * in English, there is a strong preference for adjective position before the noun (98.9%)
+ * in English, there is a strong preference for placing the adjective before the noun (98.9%)
  * in Chinese, there is a **very** strong preference for adjective position before the noun (100%)

 ## Example with **Multi** mode, one request and a key clustering of the output

-With the same data as in the previous example, the following command:
+Using the same data as in the previous example, the following command:

 `grew count -request ADJ_NOUN_pre.req -key N.Number -i en_fr_zh.json -tsv`